 '''

-/

-Function Name: Main

-Description:
+Outline

+: main

-Main function
+Description : Main program.
+This function calls timer, ADC & LCD

-Parameters:
+initialisation functions.
+The segments of Renesas LCD flashes

+until the user presses a switch on the RSK.

+Argument

-none
+: none

-Return value: none
+Return value : none

 void main(void)

 / Reset the LCD module /

 InitialiseDisplay();

+/ Enable and configure LCD display /

+InitialiseDisplayPanel();

-/ Display Renesas Splash Screen /
+/ Display the application name on LCD. /

-DisplayString(LCD LINE1, "Renesas");

-DisplayString(LCD_LINE2,NICKNAME);
+DisplayPanelString(PANEL LCD LINE1, "RSK T");

+/Display Delay/

+DisplayPanelDelay(Ox1FFFF);

 / Flash the user LEDs for some time or until a key is pressed. /

-FlashLEDs();
+FlashLCD();

+/ Enable and configure LCD display /

+InitialiseDisplayPanel();

+/ Demonstration of initialised variables.
+Use this funtion

+with the debugger. /

+Statics Test();

 / Flash the user LEDs at a rate set by the user potentiomenter (ADC) using

 interrupts. /

 TimerADC();

-/ Demonstration of initialised variables.
-Use this function with the debugger. /

-Statics_Test();

 / End of the user program.
 This function must not exit. /

-/
+while (1);

 End of function main

-'''